 Built in the year 1526, the Dargah is not restricted to only Muslims and allows people from all faiths to seek blessings here.
 The tombs of other Mughals such as Jahan Ara Begum are Amir Khusro are also situated here.
 Travellers typically head here during Thursdays and Sunday to enjoy and lose themselves in the melodies of Sufi singers who come here to seek blessings and propagate the love for God.

-Jama Masjid is the largest mosque in the country and is certainly one of the most popular places to visit in Delhi.
+Jama Masjid is the largest mosque in the country and is certainly one of the most popular places to visit from Delhi.
 Also known as Masjid-I Jahan-Numa, the masjid was a part of Shah Jahan’s impressive empire.
 Today, the mosque is visited by thousands from across the country, especially during the festival of Eid.

 With a capacity to include 25,000 people, the massive mosque is also spellbinding.
 Situated in Chandni Chowk, it’s symbolic with Old Delhi and is a significant part of the city’s heritage.
 If you’d like to visit, we recommend visiting during the evening when the sun is setting and birds are flocking over the giant structure as if it’s home.

 While the masjid itself is a classic example of Islamic architecture, what stands out for travellers is the peace and serenity that the mosque promises.
-If you happen to visit during Eid, you have to include Jama Masjid as one of the places to visit in Delhi since you’ll be in for a treat.
+If you happen to visit during Eid, you have to include Jama Masjid as one of the places to visit from Delhi since you’ll be in for a treat.
 The lanes outside the masjid are full of local vendors selling biryani, phirni, nihari and other eid delicacies which make for a memorable experience, especially for food lovers.

 Bangla Sahib Gurudwara